ARTbio/GalaxyKickStart/docs/installing_tools_and_workflows.md

 Group variable files are in the group_vars directory.

 If you would like to install tools, you need to reference the tool_list.yml in the group variable file.

 We typically place additional files in the `extra-files/<hostname>/<hostname>_tool_list.yml` file.

-If you would like to add tools to a group that is called metavisitor edit `group_vars/metavisitor` and add these lines:
+For instance, if you would like to add tools to a group that is called metavisitor, edit `group_vars/metavisitor` and add these lines:

 ```
 install_tools: true
 galaxy_tools_tool_list: "extra-files/metavisitor/metavisitor_tool_list.yml"
 ```

-# Installing workflows
+### Installing workflows

-You can also make sure that workflows are available after running the playbook.
+You can also add workflows in the Galaxy server modified by playbook script galaxy_tool_install.yml.

-As with tools, place the workflows in `extra-files/<hostname>/<hostname><workflow_name>.ga` Add these lines to the corresponding group_var file:
+As with tools, place the workflows in `extra-files/<hostname>/<hostname><workflow_name>.ga` and add these lines to the corresponding group_var file:

 ```
 galaxy_tools_install_workflows: true
 galaxy_tools_workflows:
-  - "extra-files/metavisitor/Galaxy-Workflow-create_model.ga"
-  - "extra-files/metavisitor/Galaxy-Workflow-separate_host_and_virus_reads.ga"
-  - "extra-files/metavisitor/Galaxy-Workflow-standart_metavisitor_workflow_(input__clipped_dataset).ga"
-  - "extra-files/metavisitor/Galaxy-Workflow-Metavisitor_Test_case_1-1_Guided.ga"
-  - "extra-files/metavisitor/Galaxy-Workflow-Metavisitor_Test_case_1-2_Guided.ga"
+  - "extra-files/metavisitor/my_workflow_1.ga"
-  - "extra-files/metavisitor/Galaxy-Workflow-Metavisitor_Test_case_1-3_Guided.ga"
+  - "extra-files/metavisitor/my_workflow_2.ga"
-  - "extra-files/metavisitor/Galaxy-Workflow-Meta-visitor__test_case_Nora_virus,_REMAPPING.ga"
+  - "extra-files/metavisitor/my_workflow_3.ga"
 ```

-# Running the playbook
+### Running the playbook

-As per usual, run the playbook with an inventory file that maps your target machine to the metavisitor group.
+As mentioned earlier, after these preparation steps, you can run the playbook script `galaxy_tool_install.yml` with an inventory file that maps your target machine to the metavisitor group (in this example).

-If the target is localhost, your inventory file should look ike this:
+If the target is localhost, your inventory file should look like this:

 ```
 [metavisitor]